threefoldtech/home/wiki/contribution/development_process.md

 ## Link to Product Management

-- Kristof is owning product management, Sasha is helping to streamline the process
+- Kristof is owning product management
 - still need to define how we deal with specs

 ## What about testing?